Dynamic Construction Financial Model Excel with 10-Year Projections

 Core functionality of this Financial Model (Summary)

-In summary, this construction financial model Excel delivers integrated 10-year projections, project-level cash flow forecasting, consolidated financial statements, and decision metrics required for funding and strategic planning.
+This construction financial model in Excel provides holistic 10-year projections, granular project cash flow forecasting, consolidated statements, and pivotal metrics (IRR, DSCR, NPV) essential for funding pursuits and growth strategies.

 Detailed Video Walkthrough of this Construction Financial Model Excel Template for Building Contractors and Construction Businesses